-B. This project meets at least ONE of the HUD National Objectives listed below (please chapplicable; discussion and definitions available on page 3 of application packet) Benefits low/moderate income individuals/households Addresses the prevention or elimination of slums or blight Meets a particularly urgent community development need. (only used for major discussion of the National Objectives above: Low/Moderate (L/M) Area Benefit: the project meets the identified needs of L/M persons residing in area where at least 51% of those residents are L/M income The benefits of this type of activity are available to all persons in the area regar income.
-Examples: street improvements, water/sewer lines, neighborhood facade improvements in neighborhood commercial districts.
-L/M Limited Clientele: the project benefits a specific group of people rather residents in a particular area, at least 51% of whom are L/M income persons.
-The fingroups are presumed to be L/M: elderly persons, battered spouses, homeless, persons and illiterate persons.
-L/M Housing: the project adds or improves permanent residential structures that occupied by L/M income households upon completion.
-Housing can be either or renter occupied units in either one family or multi-family structures.
-Rental units income persons must be occupied at affordable rents.
-Examples: acquisition of persons and income persons must be occupied at affordable rents.
-Examples: acquisition of persons must be occupied at affordable rents. lization Addresses the prevention or elimination of slums or blight Meets a particularly urgent community development need. (only used for major disable to the National Objectives above: Low/Moderate (L/M) Area Benefit: the project meets the identified needs of L/M persons residing in area where at least 51% of those residents are L/M income of the benefits of this type of activity are available to all persons in the area regard income.
-Examples: street improvements, water/sewer lines, neighborhood of façade improvements in neighborhood commercial districts.
-L/M Limited Clientele: the project benefits a specific group of people rather residents in a particular area, at least 51% of whom are L/M income persons.
-The finding groups are presumed to be L/M: elderly persons, battered spouses, homeless, persons and illiterate persons.
-L/M Housing: the project adds or improves permanent residential structures that occupied by L/M income households upon completion.
-Housing can be either or renter occupied units in either one family or multi-family structures.
-Rental units income persons must be occupied at affordable rents.
-Examples: acquisition of persons must be occupied at affordable rents.
-Examples: acquisition of persons must be occupied at affordable rents.
-Examples: eck all Objectives above: Low/Moderate (L/M) Area Benefit: the project meets the identified needs of L/M persons residing in area where at least 51% of those residents are L/M income persons.
-Examples: street improvements, water/sewer lines, neighborhood façade improvements in neighborhood commercial districts.
-L/M Limited Clientele: the project benefits a specific group of people rather residents in a particular area, at least 51% of whom are L/M income persons.
-The for groups are presumed to be L/M: elderly persons, battered spouses, homeless, persons and illiterate persons.
-L/M Housing: the project adds or improves permanent residential structures that occupied by L/M income households upon completion.
-Housing can be either or renter occupied units in either one family or multi-family structures.
-Rental units income persons must be occupied at affordable rents.
-Examples: acquisition of persons must be occupied at affordable rents.
-Examples: acquisition of persons must be occupied at affordable rents.
-Examples: acquisition of persons must be occupied at affordable rents. sters) persons residing in area where at least 51% of those residents are L/M income processors.
-The benefits of this type of activity are available to all persons in the area regar income.
-Examples: street improvements, water/sewer lines, neighborhood of façade improvements in neighborhood commercial districts.
-L/M Limited Clientele: the project benefits a specific group of people rather residents in a particular area, at least 51% of whom are L/M income persons.
-The forgroups are presumed to be L/M: elderly persons, battered spouses, homeless, persons and illiterate persons.
-L/M Housing: the project adds or improves permanent residential structures that occupied by L/M income households upon completion.
-Housing can be either or renter occupied units in either one family or multi-family structures.
-Rental units income persons must be occupied at affordable rents.
-Examples: acquisition of persons must be occupied at affordable rents.
-Examples: for permanent housing, rehabilitation of permanent housing, conversion of non-restructures into permanent housing.
-L/M Jobs: the project creates or retains permanent jobs, at least 51% of which as by L/M income persons or considered to be available to L/M income persons.
-Exploans to pay for the expansion of a factory, assistance to a business which has announced its intention to close w/resultant loss of jobs, a majority of which are L/M persons.
-MicroEnterprise Assistance: the project assists in the establishment of a microent or assists persons developing a microenterprise.
-A microenterprise is defined as five or fewer employees, one or more of whom owns the business.
-This activities benefit L/M income persons, area or jobs as defined in previous sections.
-Slum or Blighted Area: the project is in a designated slum/blight area and the resurproject addresses one or more of the conditions that qualified the area.
-Spot Blight: the project will prevent or eliminate specific conditions of blight or decay outside a slum area.
-Activities are limited to clearance, historic preserved. dersons. dless of acilities, than all ollowing disabled wher or for L/M property sidential re taken amples: publicly held by terprise having ty must t of this physical rvation, detrimental to public health and safety.
+A. This project is located in Census Tract Is this project going to services person in the Kernville Neighborhood Revitalization Strategy Area (NRSA)?
+No (See Attached Map) Is this project going to services person in the Downtown Central Business District?
+Yes No (See Attached Map) В. This project meets at least ONE of the HUD National Objectives listed below (please check all applicable; discussion and definitions available on page 3 of application packet) Benefits low/moderate income individuals/households Addresses the prevention or elimination of slums or blight Meets a particularly urgent community development need. (only used for major disasters) C. Check all statements that describe HOW this project or activity meets one of the National Objectives above: Low/Moderate (L/M) Area Benefit: the project meets the identified needs of L/M income persons residing in area where at least 51% of those residents are L/M income persons.
+The benefits of this type of activity are available to all persons in the area regardless of income.
+Examples: street improvements, water/sewer lines, neighborhood facilities, façade improvements in neighborhood commercial districts.
+L/M Limited Clientele: the project benefits a specific group of people rather than all residents in a particular area, at least 51% of whom are L/M income persons.
+The following groups are presumed to be L/M: elderly persons, battered spouses, homeless, disabled persons and illiterate persons.
+L/M Housing: the project adds or improves permanent residential structures that will be occupied by L/M income households upon completion.
+Housing can be either owner or renter occupied units in either one family or multi-family structures.
+Rental units for L/M income persons must be occupied at affordable rents.
+Examples: acquisition of property for permanent housing, rehabilitation of permanent housing, conversion of non- residential structures into permanent housing.
+L/M Jobs: the project creates or retains permanent jobs, at least 51% of which are taken by L/M income persons or considered to be available to L/M income persons.
+Examples: loans to pay for the expansion of a factory, assistance to a business which has publicly announced its intention to close w/resultant loss of jobs, a majority of which are held by L/M persons.
+MicroEnterprise Assistance: the project assists in the establishment of a microenterprise or assists persons developing a microenterprise.
+A microenterprise is defined as having five or fewer employees, one or more of whom owns the business.
+This activity must benefit L/M income persons, area or jobs as defined in previous sections.
+Slum or Blighted Area: the project is in a designated slum/blight area and the result of this project addresses one or more of the conditions that qualified the detrimental to public health and safety.
 Examples: historic preservation of a public facility threatening public safety, demolition of a deteriorated abandoned building.